bdruth/homelab-monitoring/README.md

 - **Indexer App**: Verifies application availability and checks that a particular indexer is healthy.
 - **Dashboard App**: Verifies that a dashboard application is accessible and not displaying "No Data" errors.
 This test handles authentication via an authentication proxy.
+- **Workflow App**: Verifies that the workflow automation application is accessible and that the overview page loads correctly after logging in.

 ## Setup